JSBmanD/docs/pages/links/adding-test-devices.md

 - Identifier for Advertisers (IDFA)

+[block:callout]
+{
+  "type": "info",
-!!! info "Branch Device ID Finder"
+  "title": "Branch Device ID Finder",
-	If you do not know how to access your device's IDs, you can use Branch's **Device ID Finder** app to easily see your device's ID.
+  "body": "If you do not know how to access your device's IDs, you can use Branch's **Device ID Finder** app to easily see your device's ID.  "
+}
+[/block]

 	- Get the [Android App](https://play.google.com/store/apps/details?id=io.branch.deviceid)
 	- Get the [iOS App](https://apps.apple.com/us/app/branch-device-id-finder/id1477763736)